beeman/angular-restangular-crud/README.md

 angular-restangular-crud
 ========================

-Example of how to use restangular in a way that you don't DRY too much...
+Example of how to use restangular in a way that you DRY too much...